Skip to main content

 What staff needed

-Through conversations with the Dan Murphy's team, the clearest need was flexibility.
-Staff needed to swap wines in and out of a selection quickly — whether because of stock shortages, seasonal availability or a last-minute quality decision.
+Through conversations with the Dan Murphy's team, one need stood out: flexibility.
+Staff needed to swap wines in and out of a selection quickly — whether for stock shortages, seasonal changes, or a last-minute quality call.
 The original assumption was a simple list-based picker, but feedback revealed that staff also needed to adjust descriptions, reorder selections and handle edge cases like a wine being discontinued after a selection was already built.

 I designed the curation interface around a card-based layout where each wine in a selection could be individually edited, reordered, or replaced without disrupting the rest.
 A status indicator showed whether a selection was in draft, ready for review, or published, giving staff confidence about what customers would see and when.